ibm-cloud-docs/containers/cs_clusters.md

       ```
       {: pre}

       If you have a federated ID, use `ibmcloud login --sso` to log in to the {{site.data.keyword.cloud_notm}} CLI.
-Enter your user name and use the provided URL in your CLI output to retrieve your one-time passcode.
+Enter your username and use the provided URL in your CLI output to retrieve your one-time passcode.
 You know that you have a federated ID when the login fails without the `--sso` and succeeds with the `--sso` option.
       {: tip}

    2. If you have multiple {{site.data.keyword.cloud_notm}} accounts, select the account where you want to create your Kubernetes cluster.